aeffiong/health-news/README.md

 ## Health News Mongo Scrape

-Eat da Burger let's you order up your favorite burger and then devour it.
+Health News Mongo Scrape uses Cheerio to scrape articles to a MongoDB and display on this site.
+Users are able to add comments to each of the articles.

-Enter your burger of choice.
-Once entered, it will be stored to the MySQL database and posted on the site.
-When you are ready to eat it, click the Devour It! button, updating the information about that burger in the database and moving over to the devoured list of burgers.
+Each article and note is saved to the MongoDB allowing the information to be available each time the user comes back to the page.

-Eat da burger makes use of both front and back end technologies to create a complete end to end web application.
+Health News Mongo Scrape is a full-stack Node application showing the use of non-relational database while using Mongoose to allow for relations between collections to exist.

 ### Get Started

-To get started with Eat da Burger, use the link provided [here](https://secure-escarpment-38552.herokuapp.com/), and enjoy some of your favorite burgers.
+To get started with Health News Mongo Scrape, use the link provided [here](https://secure-escarpment-38552.herokuapp.com/), and add some comments to the articles.

 ### Technologies Used